TritonDataCenter/rfe/rfe/0002/README.md

 ## Customer Expectations

+Remote Network Objects should feel similar to conventional Network Objects such as Fabric Networks.
+A fabric network, especially attached to a router object, may not have many local-attachment parameters, such as provisionable IP addresses.
+If Remote Network Objects are allowed to be attached to instances, some other network parameters, like static routes or DNS servers, may be allowable.

-Remote Network objects should feel mostly like conventional Network Objects such as Fabric Networks.
-Only the complications introduced by the peer should affect the user experience.
-A Triton peer (same-UDFS or not) should be the least complex Remote Network object to configure.
+With respect to new user experiences, the complications introduced by a peer should provide the most visible changes.
+A Triton peer (same-UDFS or not) should be the least complex Remote Network object to configure, and be the most similar to a conventional Network Object.